mm80843/T3.5/docs/Benef/PBN__Benef_471.md

 # __Cooling effect__

-## Name of the Benefit

-Utilizing water bodies in urban areas can reduce local temperatures and provide habitats for less urbanized mosquito species.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can enhance property values by incorporating water bodies in urban designs, improving comfort and attracting residents.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_511.md)